You’re invited to Typeforum 2024! 📣

 The final piece of the puzzle is the integration with Game Quitters’ email marketing software, ConvertKit.
 This allows Cam to send targeted content to people based on their responses, without having to manually segment the audience.

-“When someone completes our typeform their responses are added and tagged in ConvertKit using an integration with Zapier,” said Cam.
+“When someone completes our form their responses are added and tagged in ConvertKit using an integration with Zapier,” said Cam.
 “They receive their quiz results and the opportunity to learn more about their situation, based on the level of severity they scored with their answers.”

 Here’s how to integrate ConvertKit with Typeform using Zapier: